Cisc0-gif/Cisc0-gif.github.io/_projects/22_project.md

 <br>
 <h2>Contributions</h2>
 Towards the end of this Capstone group's development window, they were still experiencing a lot of animation bugs and their main 3D animator had just taken leave.
-Luckily, through a mutual friend who was heavily involved in the game's systems programming, I was brought along and was able to resolve many of these issues over the course of 2 weeks.
+Luckily, through a mutual friend who was heavily involved in the game's development, I was brought along and was able to resolve many of these issues over the course of 2 weeks before their shipping date.
 A quick summary of my work involved:
 <ul>
 <li>Debug critical animation, movement, and texture bugs with models</li>